BRDLF/Hyperskill_Kotlin_SeamCarver/CHANGEBLOG.md

 # Hyperskill_Kotlin_Seam Carving

+### Stage 5/6: Horizontal seam

+This one's easy since we made code for a vertical seam already.
+Just transpose the image along its diagonal, run the vertical seam, then transpose it again.

 ### Stage 4/6: Find the seam

 This took a bit longer than I wanted to.
 Events in my personal life postponed progress.
 Everything was simple enough, though.
 I haven't had to touch shortest path algorithms in a while, so it was nice to get a refresher.